Ganymede-Bio/website-docusaurus/docs/sdk/sdk_markdowns/api.benchling.benchling.md

 ##  `function` Benchling.get_id_from_dropdown_name
-Get dropdown id from dropdown summary info identified by name.
-Can pass a dropdown id look up within the corresponding dropdown summary.
+Get a dictionary of dropdown name - dropdown id from dropdown summary info identified by name.
+Can pass a dropdown id to look up the id of an option of a dropdown

 ###  Parameters